loremdipso/taggenator/NOTES.md

 ## TODOs

-- This does not handle renaming files !!!

 - This doesn't handle multiple processes.
 Come up with something for that.
 	- Maybe make subsequent processes read-only, or do some sort of cool daemon and support some inter-process-communication?